GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Lurching Departed {WiP}.md

 **Run Speed**: It may run up to 4 yards per move.

-**Climb speed**: You may swim up to .5 yard per move, presuming it is reasonable terrain to do so.
+**Climb speed**: You may swim up to 1 foot per move, presuming it is reasonable terrain to do so.

-**Swim speed**: You may swim up to .5 yard per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;

- • Smack: The edacious corpse may use a limb or random object against a foe within 1 foot.
+ • Smack: The lurching departed may use a limb or random object against a foe within 1 foot.
 This is a melee bare attack.

 ---------------------

-**Table**: *Attack versus Creature*
+**Table**: *Attack versus Creature* {Need to review}
 | Weapon                 |          |            |         |            |         |
 |------------------------|-----------|----------|------------|---------|------------|
 |                            |        |                    |        |                            |         |